Hi. I’m Dave Baker, publisher of Petful.

-For a limited time, you can get an amazing 25% off your first sample box of Smalls.
+For a limited time, you can get a sweet $10 off your first sample box of Smalls.
 No promo code required.
 Discounted price appears at checkout.

 P.S.
 Give it a try and see what you think!
 Worried it won’t work out?
 If your cat doesn’t absolutely LOVE it, Smalls can either send you some different recipes to try or give you a full refund, your choice.
 No nonsense.
 (That’s another reason I love this company.)

 You have nothing to lose — so let’s do this.
-Do your cat a favor and go claim your 25% discount trial now before time runs out.
+Do your cat a favor and go claim your $10 Off trial now before time runs out.

 Disclosure: Petful was provided a few free samples for the purposes of publishing Smalls cat food reviews like this one, which contains affiliate links.
 Disclaimer: This review was my own personal opinion; I am not a vet.
 Please consult your veterinarian — especially if your pet has an existing health condition.
 Any statements or claims about the possible health benefits conferred by any foods or supplements have not been evaluated by the Food and Drug Administration (FDA) and are not intended to diagnose, treat, prevent or cure any disease or condition.
 Learn more about Smalls here.